Position: Executive Director, Fiscal Sponsorship & Stewardship Coordinator

 Allie McCombs has a Bachelor of Science from Oregon State University and has worked in accounting since graduating.
 She is committed to fostering a more sustainable future for generations to come.
 Her family operates a small fruit tree farm in Monroe where she often goes to unwind and enjoy the delicious pears.
 She lives on the outskirts of Corvallis with her husband and two children, where they enjoy gardening and playing with their neighbor's alpacas.

-Position: Western Invasives Network Coordinator
+Position: WIN Coordinator